About Me

 My first ever programming course covered C++, where we went over the basic syntax and patterns in programming languages, like variables, functions, operators, loops, etc.

 Over time, I got hooked on making functional software.
-I realized the same drive I had for improving swim times and climbing osu! ranks carried over into software.
+I realized the same drive I had for improving swim times and osu! carried over into software.
 There's something deeply rewarding about refining an app until it feels smooth, intuitive, and enjoyable to use.
-I decided to pursue a Computer Science minor and take more related courses, but there was only so much hands-on programming these courses had to offer.
+I decided to pursue a Computer Science minor and take more related courses, but there's only so much hands-on programming these courses had to offer.

 So I looked into different outlets for creating software and came across freeCodeCamp's Responsive Web Design course.
 I ended up diving deep into the Frontend, starting with HTML & CSS, then JavaScript.